FlowFuse/website/src/blog/2023/08/flowforge-is-now-flowfuse.md

 ---
-title: "FlowForge is now FlowFuse New identity but same vision for industrial data integration"
+title: "FlowForge is now FlowFuse: New identity but same vision for industrial data integration"
 subtitle: New identity but same vision for industrial data integration
 description: FlowForge is being renamed to FlowFuse.
 Our mission and commitment to our customers stays the same.
 date: 2023-08-17